KorniiVlasenko/House-Price-Predictor-ML-Regression/README.md

 To install all required dependencies, run the `requirements.txt` file from the root directory of the project:

-> pip install -r reqirements.txt
+> pip install -r requirements.txt

 To build a project run the following command while in the root directory: